MichaelDim02/sxalert/README.txt

 Dependencies
 ============
-To build sxalert, you'll need Xlib and Xft.
+To build sxalert, you'll need a c99 compiler, make, Xlib and Xft.

 Build & install
 ===============